cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 swap the SD card to burn the next host.

-After all the cards have been burned, we can now plug them in our raspberry pis and boot.
+After all the cards have been burned, we can now plug them in our Raspberry PI's and boot.
 Ensure that your workers and manager are connected to the same network switch via the ethernet cables.
 Ensure this network switch does not have internet access in itself, e.g. do not connect the switch to the internet router.
 We will use the manager